stephenschoettler/taches-oc-prompts/meta-prompting/README.md

 ## The Context Advantage

-With Claude Max plan, token usage doesn't matter.
+With OpenCode, token usage doesn't matter.
 What matters is **context quality**.

 **Without meta-prompting:**